STEVE INSKEEP, Host:

 For the first time, the justices will consider whether a legislative vote is protected by the First Amendment guarantee of free expression.
 NPR legal affairs correspondent Nina Totenberg has more.

-Mr. MICHAEL CARRIGAN (City council member, Sparks, Nevada): My city attorney came back with a recommendation that I disclose my relationship and that I could vote if I felt that my friend was not getting any other benefit out of it that a normal citizen wouldn't get.
+MICHAEL CARRIGAN: My city attorney came back with a recommendation that I disclose my relationship and that I could vote if I felt that my friend was not getting any other benefit out of it that a normal citizen wouldn't get.

 TOTENBERG: Carrigan disclosed his relationship and then voted to approve the Lazy 8 project.